-Phillies fail to sweep Blue Jays; Harper leaves game late
+Phillies fail to sweep Blue Jays; Harper has stiff back

 Toronto: Heads home to Buffalo for a four-game series with the Yankees.
 Neither team had announced a starter for Monday’s opener.

 Phillies: Play the final seven games of the season on the road.
-Send RHP Zack Wheeler (4-0, 2.62 ERA) to the mound for the start of a four-game series at Washington against RHP Anibal Sanchez (2-5, 7.38).
+Philadelphia sends RHP Zack Wheeler (4-0, 2.62 ERA) to the mound for the start of a four-game series at Washington against RHP Anibal Sanchez (2-5, 7.38).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports